 - Allocate original acquisition costs

-The taxation of hardforks therefore depends on each individual case.
-Our experienced tax lawyers will be happy to examine your specific situation and assist you with your income tax return.
+The taxation of hardforks in Germany therefore depends on each individual case.
+Our experienced tax lawyers and tax advisors will be happy to examine your specific situation and assist you with your income tax return.

-Would you like to know how your tokens from a Hardfork are to be assessed for tax purposes in Germany?
-You do not know the tax consequences of selling cryptocurrency created by a Hardfork?
-Your contact persons for all questions concerning the taxation of ledger splits are
+Would you like to know how your tokens from a hardfork are to be assessed for tax purposes in Germany?
+You do not know the tax consequences of selling cryptocurrency created by a hardfork?
+Our advisors for all questions concerning the taxation of ledger splits are happy to help.